COVID-19 Online Retail Scheme

-The purpose of this fund is to enable retailers to increase their customer base and build a more resilient business in the domestic and global marketplace both online and offline.
-The retail sector plays a vital role in supporting regional development and vibrant communities in every county.
-Therefore, at least 50% of the total number of grants awarded will be reserved for retail SMEs with their headquarters outside of county Dublin.
+The purpose of this fund is to enable Irish-owned retailers to enhance their digital capability and to develop a more competitive online offer, that will enable an increase in their customer base and build a more resilient business in the domestic and global marketplace both online and offline.

 Who can apply?

-- Must employ at least 20 employees in the Republic of Ireland (on a full-time equivalent basis)
+- Must employ at least 10 employees in the Republic of Ireland (on a full-time equivalent basis on or before 29 February 2020);

 The Scheme is NOT open to the following: